stclib/STC/docs/csmap_api.md

 # STC [csmap](../stc/csmap.h): Sorted Map
 ![Map](pics/smap.jpg)

 A **csmap** is a sorted associative container that contains key-value pairs with unique keys.
 Keys are sorted by using the comparison function *keyCompare*.
-Search, removal, and insertion operations have logarithmic complexity. **csmap** is implemented as an AA-tree.
+Search, removal, and insertion operations have logarithmic complexity.
+**csmap** is implemented as an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (slightly more balanced) than red-black trees.

 See the c++ class [std::map](https://en.cppreference.com/w/cpp/container/map) for a functional description.